-I will treat you like any other client and treat your job like any other job.
 We will talk about your identity, your background, your relationships and what ever feels most important to you that day.
 If that day, you want to talk about your sex-based work, I have foundational knowledge so you won’t have to spend your therapy time educating me on the culture of sex work, stigmas and/or myths of sex workers and how legislation often makes sex workers’ jobs more dangerous.
 There are things we all like and dislike about our jobs.
-I won’t have an agenda if you want to discuss things you don’t like about your job just because it’s stigmatized in our culture and respect that just like someone working a 9-5 office job, you are there because you choose to me.
+I won’t have an agenda if you want to discuss things you don’t like about your job just because it’s stigmatized in our culture.

 How can I be sure that talking openly and honestly about my work won’t affect me negatively or come back to haunt me?

 This is a completely understandable fear, especially if you engage in full-service sex work.
-If you are an adult, you are able to talk about your work, even if illegal, with complete confidentiality.
-If you are a sex worker and have a child, I will not judge you and will treat you like any other parent.
+If you are an adult, you are able to talk about your work, even if not legal, with complete confidentiality.
+If you are a sex worker and have a child, I will not judge you.
 I support legalization of full-service sex work and am knowledgeable about the stigmatizing and highly negative impacts of legislation like SESTA/FOSTA.

 Will you try to talk me out of sex work?